chumaky/datero-docs/docs/connectors/duckdb.md

 ```

 What this step does is it creates a data virtualization layer for files based data as a metadata object in the database.
-In turn, DuckDB connector in Datero will be able to work with this view as with an ordinary table already in Datero.
+In turn, DuckDB connector in Datero will be able to work with this view as an ordinary table already in Datero.
-At the end, Datero will read directly from the file, without any data copying.
+At the end, Datero will read directly from the file without any data copying.
+And the chain will be: `Datero -> duckdb_fdw -> DuckDB -> file`.

 But to make this approach work, we must mount into the `datero` container not only the database file but also the file we want to work with.
 Path to the file that we specify in `SELECT` statement must be either relative to the database file or an absolute path.